-However, it is worth noting that hashrate on Proof-of-Work chains is much more liquid than the SOL tokens delegated to Solana validators for staking.
+However, it is also worth pointing out that hashrate on Proof-of-Work chains is much more liquid than the SOL tokens delegated to Solana validators for staking.
 For example, if an attack occured on Ethereum, miners could easily remove their hash power from the offending pools preventing further damage.
-Unfortunately, those delegating their SOL tokens to Solana staking pools often cannot withdraw them without a significant time delay.
+Unfortunately, those delegating their SOL tokens to Solana validator nodes often cannot withdraw them without a significant time delay.

 Another important point regarding validation on Solana is the accessibility of running a validator node.
 Solana can currently process up to 65,000 transactions per second, but the high throughput means that the hardware requirements for running a validator can be prohibitive.
 Currently, Solana Labs recommends validators use a 12 core CPU and 128GB of RAM, which can cost thousands of dollars.
 The high cost of setting up a validator node on Solana means less decentralization, as fewer people are willing or able to shell out the money to do so.
 In comparison, hardware requirements for running validators on other networks such as Cardano are much lower; the fourth-ranked blockchain has more than double the number of validators and a higher level of decentralization.